7 Kids Easter Activities that Tell the Resurrection Story

 🪴 Resurrection Garden

 Create a miniature garden scene that represents the hill where Jesus died and the tomb where He was buried.
-As Easter approaches, the grass or moss grows—symbolizing the new life we have in Jesus.How to: Create a mini garden with a tomb and crosses.
+As Easter approaches, the grass or moss grows—symbolizing the new life we have in Jesus.Instructions: Create a mini garden with a tomb and crosses.
 Arrange the tomb and crosses in the soil.
 Sprinkle seeds, mist with water daily, and watch it grow as Easter Sunday nears.Talk about it: Jesus was buried, but the story didn’t end there—He brings new life to us too.What you'll need:

 - Shallow bowl or flowerpot